Clear Jel vs Flour or Cornstarch

 Well I've gone and done it.
 And I am sold.

+Clear Jel is a modified corn starch made to withstand the heat of canning.
 Use it just like you would flour.
-The wonderful difference is... clear jel stirs in much easier and no clumping.
+The wonderful difference is... it stirs in much easier and no clumping.
 Be sure you purchase the non-instant or regular type.
 The regular is made to withstand the high temperatures of canning.

 Instant will not hold up.
 It is good for using in gravies and other non-canning thickening.